-I changed a couple of minor things here and there in the recipe.
-Maryam's recipe calls for one whole chicken, I used four pieces of boneless and skinless chicken breasts which I cut into small pieces (about two pounds) and the second change is adding turmeric to the recipe.
-I just couldn't resist and I added a pinch of turmeric powder while frying the chicken.
+I made a couple of minor adjustments to the recipe.
+Maryam's original recipe calls for one whole chicken, but I used about two pounds of boneless, skinless chicken breasts instead, cut into small pieces.
+The second change was the addition of turmeric.
+I simply couldn't resist adding a pinch of turmeric powder while sauteing the chicken.

 Sour Chicken Stew with Fresh Herbs and Yellow Split Peas